Emailing Files and Attachments in Flow

 If you need more information about the attachments, such as Description, FileType, or Title, do a Get Records for the Content Document that’s related to your Content Document Link (see below for more information on how Content Documents and Content Document Links interact).

 Files and the Content Family of Entities

-However, Salesforce has replaced the Attachment paradigm with a more flexible and modern mechanism that allows for multiple versions of a document to exist.
+Originally, Salesforce used an object called Attachment, but Salesforce has long since switched to a more flexible and modern mechanism that allows for multiple versions of a document to exist.
 This mechanism involves three different types of entity:

 - Content Document represents the file in the abstract.
 But “real” versions of this document are distinct and have different version numbers, so there’s also a…

 - Content Version represents a specific version of the Content Document.
 A Content Document can have multiple Content Versions

 - Content Document Link is used to connect a Content Document to a record.